oss-generic/process/docs/FormatsAndConventions.md

 Every commit must have a well written commit message _**subject line**_.

-1. Limit the subject line to 50 characters
+1. Try to limit the subject line to 50 characters (hard limit: 72 chars)

+   > Rationale: Some tools show only a limited number of characters from the commit message.

-1. Capitalize the subject line
+1. Capitalize the subject line e.g. `Move index.html file to root`
 1. Do not end the subject line with a period
 1. Use the imperative mood in the subject line e.g. `Add README.md` rather than `Added README.md` or `Adding README.md`
+1. Use `scope: change` format when applicable e.g. `Person class: remove static imports`, `Unit tests: remove blank lines`

 Commit messages for non-trivial commits should have a _**body**_ giving details of the commit.